CLIENT CASE STUDY

 Petrofac design, build, manage and maintain infrastructure for the energy industries.
 Their comprehensive and tailored service offering covers each stage of the project life cycle and a variety of commercial models, giving their clients the flexibility they need.

-BusinessPort were awarded the contract to provide the Agility Management System to Atlantic Power & Gas in 1997 as the immediate aim of the company was to gain certification to ISO 9001, 14001 and OHSAS 18001.
+BusinessPort was awarded the contract to provide the Agility System to Atlantic Power & Gas in 1997 as the immediate aim of the company was to gain certification to ISO 9001, 14001 and OHSAS 18001.